aws-powertools/powertools-lambda-typescript/docs/features/batch.md

     1. Any exception works here.
 See [extending `BatchProcessor` section, if you want to override this behavior.](#extending-batchprocessor)

-    2. Exceptions raised in `recordHandler` will propagate to `processPartialResponse`. <br/><br/> We catch them and include each failed batch item identifier in the response dictionary (see `Sample response` tab).
+    2. Errors raised in `recordHandler` will propagate to `processPartialResponse`. <br/><br/> We catch them and include each failed batch item identifier in the response object (see `Sample response` tab).

 === "Sample response"